How employee engagement can help businesses tackle care staff shortages

 Engaged employees are more productive, loyal and happy at work, which boosts your business’ performance and reputation.
 Word-of-mouth and referrals could make all the difference in drawing candidates to your door over the door of another care setting, particularly when budgets are tight and you can’t offer the most competitive salary out there.

-So, how do you achieve great employee engagement – particularly when current pressures on staff and budgets are so significant?
+So, how do you achieve great employee engagement in healthcare – particularly when current pressures on staff and budgets are so significant?

 Our HR and care experts have given their top tips using their experience in the industry.